-Policy WDM2: Policy WDM2: Assessing All Applications for New, Expanded and Residual Waste Management Facilities mean that there is a greater likelihood that the SA objectives are met.
-SA17: Support employment in the waste industry for local people.
-0 0 0 No effect 0 0 0 No change SA18: Ensure the provision of adequate waste management capacity.
-0 0 No effect 0 0 0 No change
+Policy WDM2: Assessing All Applications for New, Expanded and Residual Waste Management Facilities industry for local people.
+SA18: Ensure the provision of adequate waste management capacity.
+0 0 0 No effect 0 0 0 No change

 The changes to the policy have caused some changes to the results of the SA.
 Although the policy will still help to achieve some sustainability objectives, the addition of the phrase "where economically viable" has weakened the requirement to meet BREEAM excellent and has, therefore, weakened the sustainability credentials of the policy.